imenBen/Features-extraction-experiment/README.md

 # Features Extraction Experiment

-This readme aims to help you to prepare the technical environment of the experiment.
+This read.me aims to help you to prepare the technical environment of the experiment.

 ## Tool Installation

 ### Downloading and Installing Eclipse IDE

-You’ll need to download and install a fresh version of the Eclipse for JAVA developpers from the [Eclipse Download Page](https://www.eclipse.org/downloads/).
+You’ll need to download and install a fresh version of the Eclipse for JAVA developers from the [Eclipse Download Page](https://www.eclipse.org/downloads/).
 Download and unizip the file "**_eclipse-workspace-features.zip_**".
 Open Eclipse on this workspace.

 <img width="599" alt="Capture d’écran, le 2021-09-17 à 15 24 46" src="https://user-images.githubusercontent.com/37906695/133843061-c0574389-c2eb-4b8b-8548-1161aff777b9.png">